akarahdev/rustfire/README.md

 ![docs status](https://img.shields.io/docsrs/rustfire/0.2.0?style=plastic)
 ![chat](https://img.shields.io/discord/1079430616082288680?style=plastic)

 **Note:** This project is **not** ready for full usage.
-Please refrain from main usage until 1.0.0.
-This is because syntax is constantly changing and new systems are being added/removed.
+Please refrain from usage on public plots until 1.0.0.
+This is because syntax is constantly changing and new systems are being added and removed.
+Also, this project is meant for use on a Minecraft server known as DiamondFire.
+This won't be very useful to you if you don't play on it.

 RustFire is a project coded in Rust.
-It allows users to create DiamondFire templates through the use of the Rust programming language.
+It allows users to create DiamondFire code templates through the use of the Rust programming language.

 # Installation
 You can either type the following into your command prompt: